dryan/d3ploy/README.md

 * "exclude" to specify patterns to not upload
 * "gzip" to automatically gzip files before uploading to S3
 * "delete" to remove files on S3 that are not present in the local directory
+* "charset" to set the charset flag on 'Content-Type' headers of text files

 ## OS X Notification Center